lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

    compton-conf

 from the command line.
 From LXQt configuration center press the gear button with a c in it to launch Window Effects.
+Of course for this to have any effect the compton compistor needs to be running so see chapter 3.2.13 for how to autostart applications.